Table of Contents:

 Generalized front-running: What is front-running and why it’s so common

 Unlike gas golfing, front-running doesn’t deal with optimizing smart contracts to detect profitable MEV opportunities.
-Instead, it involves keeping an eye on unconfirmed transactions, looking for profitable trades, and then front-running the original transactions by submitting them but with higher gas fees.
+Instead, it involves keeping an eye on unconfirmed or pending transactions, looking for profitable trades, and then front-running the original transactions by submitting them with higher gas fees.

 By effectively executing a winning trade first, front-runners secure a profit at the expense of the original honest trader.
 Front-running bots that use specific algorithms and parameters to identify transactions before they happen are called generalized front-runners.